bio & resumes

-BODY WITHOUT BONES, her satire on plastic surgery (a play-with-music, composed by Matthew Goldsby) was given a reading with songs at Skylight Theatre in the spring of 2015, as part of their INKubator Series.
-It featured actors John Allee, O-Lan Jones, Anna Mathias and Jessica Rao.
+BODY WITHOUT BONES, her satire on plastic surgery with music composed by Matthew Goldsby was given a reading with songs at Skylight Theatre in the spring of 2015.
+It starred John Allee, O-Lan Jones, Anna Mathias and Jessica Rao.
 Directed by Julianne Just.

 A musical work - in - progress, THE MUSIC MEDICINE SHOW (excerpt) was performed at STUDIO STAGE THEATRE in L.A. in April 2015. with singers Marianne Lewis, Roxanne Mayweather, Natalie Fryman, Kerry Keiko Carnahan, Tony Gonzalez, Cade Parenti, Chris Acuff and T.K.
 Krupa.
 Keyboards: Nick Fryman and Mimi.
 Perc: MB Gordy.

 Equity Reading ~ July 2015 at Altadena Library, Altadena CA